techtoys/Sharp-Color-Memory-LCD-EVK/README.md

 ## Preparing Development Environment <a name="prepare_dev_env"></a>

-Download and install Code Composer Studio (CCS) from this web site:
+Download and install Code Composer Studio (CCS) from TI's web site:

 https://www.ti.com/tool/CCSTUDIO

 <img src = "./docs/CCStudio_download.png">

-You need to create a myTI account ID with a valid email and password to download the software.
+*You will need to create a myTI account with a valid email and password to download the software.*

 Various download options are supported: Windows/MacOS/Linux.
 In my case, I have selected the Windows single file (offline) installer: